horvatha/choir_music_data/README.md

 - Web page
 - Search in Web page
 - There is a plan for getting relationships (father, teacher...) using NLP or simpler tool.
+- Find composers not on these lists, like some from here https://en.wikipedia.org/wiki/Category:Cuban_classical_composers

 ## Useful data